Close the cybersecurity talent gap with interactive tools and data

 Explore Heatmap Explore Career PathwayA heat map of cybersecurity supply and demand

-There are 355,600 additional openings requesting cybersecurity-related skills, and employers are struggling to find workers who possess them.
+There were 469,930 openings this year requesting cybersecurity-related skills, and employers are struggling to find workers who possess them.
 On average, cybersecurity roles take 21% longer to fill than other IT jobs.

 CyberSeek can support local employers, educators, guidance and career counselors, students, current workers, policy makers, and other stakeholders as they answer the following questions: